Clinical Documentation Specialist

 University of Hawai’i Community Colleges – Leeward Community College

-There are three degrees and certificates offered for health information technology through the University of Hawai’i Community Colleges’ Leeward Community College.
-They are an associate’s of applied science, a certificate of achievement, and a certificate of competence.
+Through the University of Hawai’i Community Colleges’ Leeward Community College, three degrees and certificates in health information technology are offered: an associate’s of applied science, a certificate of achievement, and a certificate of competence.
 Any of these programs will suffice for entry-level work as a clinical documentation specialist.

 The associate’s degree (61 credits) takes two years to complete, the certificate of achievement (31 credits) takes two to three semesters, and a certificate of competence (16 credits) can be completed in one intense semester.
 All courses in every program must be passed with a C or higher to count.
 However, only the associate’s degree program qualifies students to sit for the Registered Health Information Technician (RHIT) exam.